 DeSantis showed with his most recent gubernatorial win that he can win the same voter demographic that cost Trump his re-election.
 The governor flipped once reliable Democratic bastions in Florida including Miami-Dade County.

 In contrast, Donald Trump is deeply polarizing.
-Fifty-two percent of Americans view Trump unfavorably, while 43 percent view him favorably.
+A few months back, a poll found that fifty-two percent of Americans view Trump unfavorably, while 43 percent view him favorably.

 Midterms Cast a Shadow on Donald Trump

 This was apparent following the 2022 midterm elections after Trump-endorsed candidates such as Mehmet Oz, Hershel Walker, Kari Lake, and Doug Mastriano went down to defeat.

 Biden holds the White House today because Trump alienated white suburban voters and especially suburban women.
 Suburban voters swung from a 1.2 million vote advantage for Trump in 2016 to a 613,000 vote advantage for Biden in suburban counties in 2020.

 This proved true in Wisconsin, Michigan, and Pennsylvania.

 “DeSantis is performing exceptionally well for someone who has never run for president before nor been part of a national ticket.
 But I also want to see how he does as an actual candidate, assuming he becomes one – you just can’t make any assumptions until you actually see how someone performs,” Kyle Kondik, managing editor of Sabato’s Crystal Ball told 19FortyFive.
 “So I guess I’d say Trump has a small edge for now, even though he’s clearly not as dominant as he was in the party when he was president.”